-When the bark (or the darker crust) is formed, smoke might struggle to penetrate further through the meat.
-However, the outer surfaces will still be able to absorb smoke and offer a deeper smoke flavor.
+When the bark (or the darker crust) is formed, smoke might struggle to penetrate through the meat.
+However, the outer surfaces will still be able to absorb smoke and take on a deeper smoke flavor.

 How Cooking Methods Affect Smoke Absorption